 Richard Wolff joins Thom Hartmann on The Big Picture to discuss the recent downgrading by Standard and Poor's and the resulting plummet in the stock market (634 points) that occurred soon after - the largest one-day loss since the financial crisis began in 2008.

-- Published on July 9, 2011AUDIOOn Economic Update with Professor Richard Wolff, Wolff and guests will discuss the current state of the economy, both locally and globally in relation to the economic crisis.We will focus on wages, jobs, taxes, and debts - and on interest rates, prices, and profits.
+- Published on August 9, 2011AUDIOOn Economic Update with Professor Richard Wolff, Wolff and guests will discuss the current state of the economy, both locally and globally in relation to the economic crisis.We will focus on wages, jobs, taxes, and debts - and on interest rates, prices, and profits.
 We aim to explain why certain economic changes are happening and other changes get postponed or blocked and we will explore alternative ways to organize enterprises, markets, and government policies.

-Appeared in the Guardian "Comment is Free" on June 3rd, 2011
+Appeared in the Guardian "Comment is Free" on July 28th, 2011

-- Published on June 1, 2011AUDIO
+- Published on July 25, 2011AUDIO

 - Published on July 18, 2011VIDEO